hashbangcode/drupal-batch-api-talk/src/slides.md

 ## When To Use The Batch API

-- If the request processes items them move it into a batch.
+- If the request processes items then move it into a batch.
 - Users will more readily wait for a batch to finish than a spinning page.
 - Use the batch system early to save having to rework things later.